jae-heo/jae-heo.github.io/en/_posts/2024-06-10-adding-comment-functionality-to-your-github-blog-using-utterances.md

 subtitle: "How to manage blog comments using GitHub Issues"
 date: 2024-06-10 18:00:00 +0900
 categories: ["tutorial"]
-lang: en
+lang: ko
 ---

+In a GitHub blog, managing comments can be challenging without a backend server.
+While there are various solutions to provide comment functionality, each has its pros and cons.
-Managing comments on a static blog can be challenging, especially without a backend server.
-However, Utterances provides an elegant solution by using GitHub Issues for comment management.
-In this tutorial, I'll walk you through how to add Utterances to your Jekyll blog.
+This article introduces Utterances, an elegant solution for managing comments using GitHub Issues.
+In this tutorial, we will explain how to add Utterances to a GitHub blog using Jekyll.

 ### What is Utterances?

-Utterances is a lightweight comments widget built on GitHub Issues.
-It allows you to integrate comments into your blog by linking to a GitHub repository where each post corresponds to an issue.
-This way, you can leverage GitHub's robust issue management system for handling comments.
+Utterances is a lightweight comment widget based on GitHub Issues.
+It allows you to write comments using GitHub Issues.

-### Advantages of Using Utterances
+### Advantages of Utterances

-1. **Simple Setup**: Integrates easily with any static site generator.
+1. **Simple Setup**: Easily integrates with any static site generator.
 2. **GitHub Integration**: Utilizes GitHub's existing issue tracking and notification system.
-3. **Free and Open Source**: No cost involved and you can customize it if needed.
+3. **Free and Open Source**: It is free and customizable as needed.
 4. **Markdown Support**: Comments support GitHub-flavored Markdown.
-5. **Spam Prevention**: Users must sign in with GitHub, reducing spam.
+5. **Spam Prevention**: Users must log in with GitHub, reducing spam.

-### Disadvantages of Using Utterances
+### Disadvantages of Utterances

 1. **GitHub Account Required**: Commenters must have a GitHub account.
-2. **Public Repository**: Utterances works only with public repositories.
+2. **Public Repository**: Utterances only works with public repositories.
-3. **Mixed Issues**: Comments and project issues might mix if not managed properly.
+3. **Mixed Issues**: Comments and project issues may mix if not managed properly.

 ### Step-by-Step Guide to Adding Utterances